This topic provides information about how to contribute code to Tizen, including the following:

-Note: Valid values for <remote_branch_name> are as follows:
+Note: Valid values for <remote_branch_name> are:

-- tizen: corresponds to Tizen 3.0 branch
+- tizen_3.0: corresponds to the Tizen 3.0 branch

-For more information, refer to Gerrit Documentation.
+For more information, see Gerrit Documentation.

-Reviewing a Patch on the Gerrit
+Reviewing a Patch on Gerrit

-To review a patch in the Gerrit web GUI, publish the comments and vote for the patch.
+To review a patch in the Gerrit Web GUI, publish the comments and vote for the patch.

-Note: Voting "+2" requires proper privilege level.
+Note: Voting "+2" requires a proper privilege level.

 Package Submission and Review on the Build System

-3.1 Submitting Package(s) to the Build System
+Submitting Packages to the Build System

-3.1.1 Submitting a Package
+Submitting a Single Package

 $ gbs submit [-c <Commit_ID>] -m "<Comments>"

-3.1.2 Submitting a Group of Packages to the Build System
+Submitting a Group of Packages

-This feature is supported by the collaboration of Tizen client development tool (GBS) and Tizen backend services.
+This feature is supported by the collaboration of the Tizen client development tool (GBS) and Tizen backend services.

-For the platform developers, GBS provide the --tag <TAG> option, to accept one developer specified "TAG" for the 'gbs submit' command.
-All submissions for multiple packages with the same TAG will be considered as a "group".
-And the package in the same "group" will be handled in the build system together.
+gbs submit command.
+All submissions for multiple packages with the same TAG are considered as a group, and packages in the same group are handled in the build system together.

-Submit one of the packages in the group to create a tag.
+Submit one of the packages in the group to create a tag:

 $ cd platform/core/appfw/aul-1/ $ gbs submit -m "<Comments>"